 World’s Greatest Magic – Self-Working Card Tricks

 Anything done by World’s Greatest Magic is stellar.
 These are older videos, but they feature some of the best magicians of all time.
-And it’s work that’s taken from their actual videos that they individually release.
+And it’s tricks that are taken from the magician’s actual videos that they individually released.
 All of it is material that they use in their live performances, and you get to see those performances.
 This one has 3 volumes.
 Self-Working Card Tricks (World’s Greatest Magic) Vol. 1

 Big Blind Media – Ultimate Self Working Card Tricks (3 Vols.)

 Here you get Liam Montier along with some other professionals in these easy self-working card tricks DVDs.
 Again, these guys know their stuff so this is some of the best material you will find for easy self-working card tricks.
 Ultimate Self Working Card Tricks – Big Blind Media

 Cameron Francis – Out of Sleight

 Cameron Francis is also one of those guys who is almost entirely a card magician and knows so much about card magic.
 In this DVD, he brings card magic that is completely self-working, no sleight of hand needed.
 Cameron Francis – Out of Sleight